bithyve/bitcoin-keeper/Readme.md

 ## Prerequisites

-Before getting started, make sure you have proper [React Native development environment](https://reactnative.dev/docs/environment-setup) on your machine
+Before getting started, make sure you have a proper [React Native development environment](https://reactnative.dev/docs/environment-setup) on your machine

 ## Getting Started